Comicly69/ssc/README.md

 ## How does SSC work?

-When a website applies for an SSC, they undergo a rigorous verification process to ensure that they meet the standards set by SSC.com.
+When a website applies for an SSC, they undergo a rigorous verification process to ensure that they meet the standards set by us.
 This verification process may include checks on the website owner's identity, business registration, and other security-related details.

 Once a website has been verified, the SSC is issued, and it can be displayed on the website.
 Website visitors can then click on the SSC to view information about the certificate and to verify that it is valid.